drone/drone-plugin-index/content/appleboy/drone-sftp-cache/index.md

       - node_modules
 ```

-Example configuration for ignoring creates a hash file name based on branch name:
+Example configuration for creates a hash file name only based on mount path:

 ```diff
 pipeline: